Kernel-Elastic Autoencoder for Molecular Design: Impact of the Parameter

 \section{Impact of the $\lambda$ Parameter}

-The reason for increasing $\lambda$ is similar to that of increasing $\beta$ in the case for $\beta$-VAE~\cite{higgins2017beta}.
-Both $\lambda$ in KAE and $\beta$ in $\beta$-VAE encourage the model to learn more efficient latent representations and to construct smoother latent space.
+The reason for increasing $\lambda$ is similar to that of increasing $\beta$ in the case for $\beta$-VAE by Richards et al. Both $\lambda$ in KAE and $\beta$ in $\beta$-VAE encourage the model to learn more efficient latent representations and to construct smoother latent space.
 However, since KAE has different architecture and loss objectives from VAE, the aforementioned regularisation does not lead to the same result in terms of the NUVR metric when both $\lambda$ and $\beta$ are set to one for KAE and $\beta$-VAE.

 For the best model using m-MMD in Figure ~\ref{fig:KL_loss_comparison}, all validities are lower than 90\%.
-This is improved by increasing the $\lambda$ value for the m-MMD term as shown in Table~\ref{table:lambda}.
-The models in Table~\ref{table:lambda} were first trained with $\lambda=1$ for 85 epochs then with higher values for an additional 1 epoch. $\delta$ values were set to $-\lambda$ throughout the training process to exclude any effects from WCEL in the comparison.
+This can be improved by increasing the $\lambda$ value for the m-MMD term as shown in Table~\ref{table:lambda}.
+The models in Table~\ref{table:lambda} were first trained with $\lambda=1$ for 85 epochs then with higher values for an additional 1 epoch. $\delta$ values were set to $-\lambda$ throughout the training process to exclude any effects from $\mathcal{L}_{WCEL}$ in the comparison.

-Increasing the $\lambda$ value tightens the placement of latent vectors together according to the m-MMD loss.
-This is reflected in the increase in the probability of sampling valid molecules when the latent vectors are drawn from the same distribution.
+Increasing the $\lambda$ value tightens the placement of latent vectors together in the Gaussian distribution penalized by the m-MMD loss.
+This is reflected by the increase in the probability of sampling valid molecules when the latent vectors are drawn from the same distribution.
 However, as the latent vectors become closer, it becomes more challenging for the decoder to differentiate them, resulting in a decrease in reconstruction.
 The decrease in uniqueness and novelty with increased $\lambda$ values can be attributed to the decoder more frequently identifying different molecules with overlapping latent representations as the same ones.

-The overall effects of $\lambda$ are shown by the product of N, U, and V (NUV) as well as the one including reconstruction (NUVR).
+The overall effects of $\lambda$ are shown by the NUVR metrics.
 Table~\ref{table:lambda} shows the trend of NUV and NUVR as $\lambda$ is adjusted.
 It is observed that validity peaks with larger $\lambda$ and the model trained with $\lambda=24.5$ has the highest NUV.
 However, the reconstruction rate decreases significantly with increasing $\lambda$ values.